Eric Illsley: Political career

 When former Northern Ireland Secretary Roy Mason announced his retirement in October 1986, Illsley was nominated by the NUM in the selection of a Labour candidate for Barnsley Central.
 He was viewed as being on the left of the Labour Party while his main opponent was Ronnie Fisher, a Barnsley Borough councillor identified as a moderate.
 The general secretary of the Yorkshire NUM, Sam Thompson, wrote to NUM members encouraging them to attend the selection meeting in January 1987, Illsley was selected and then easily elected to the House of Commons in the general election in June 1987.
 He was on the frontbench while Labour were in opposition, but was a backbencher after they won power in 1997.
 He voted against the privatisation of the National Air Traffic Services (NATS).

 On 11 March 2003, Illsley claimed in a speech to the House, regarding possible military action in Iraq: "The report states that any military action must be on the basis of UN resolutions.
 I fully agree: as a Committee member, I stand by that statement, and believe that there must be a second resolution before any military action is taken against Iraq".
-One week later he voted in favour of military action against Iraq, despite the failure of the US-led coalition to secure the second UN resolution.
+One week later following failed attempts to agree a UN resolution he voted in favour of an amendment to a Government motion to prevent military action against Iraq until such a resolution was agreed.
+When the amendment was defeated he voted in favour of the Government motion as it had been deliberately worded to include the line "offers wholehearted support to the men and women of Her Majesty's Armed Forces now on duty in the Middle East"; and a vote against the resolution was regarded as criticism of the Armed forces.
 He voted in favour of the introduction of identity cards in the UK.